 The First Supplementary Agreement is approved.

-[Section 3A inserted by No. 98 of 1964 s.
-3; amended by No. 48 of 1968 s.3.]
+[Section 3A inserted: No. 98 of 1964 s.
+3; amended: No. 48 of 1968 s.3.]

 3B.
 Second Supplementary Agreement

 (1) The Second Supplementary Agreement is approved.

 (2) The provisions of subsections (2), (3) and (4) of section 3 apply to the Second Supplementary Agreement, but as though subsection (2)(a) referred to the lands mentioned in paragraph (b) of clause 2, and subsection (4) referred to the rights of occupancy granted pursuant to subclause (1) of clause 6 of the Second Supplementary Agreement.